 Before You Leave: Preparation

 Start by reviewing the State Department’s current Ghana travel advisory and country information page.
 Confirm your passport has at least six months of validity beyond your planned entry date.
 Visit a travel medicine clinic: you need your Yellow Fever vaccination certificate before boarding (it is an entry requirement), and you should get your anti-malarial prescription sorted at the same appointment.
+Our moving to Ghana checklist and the top items to bring to Ghana guide are both practical tools for this stage.
 Join active expat forums to get current, ground-level information from people already living there – conditions change, and online communities reflect what the guides have not yet caught up to.

 Visa and Entry

 U.S. citizens require a visa to enter Ghana.
-A standard single-entry tourist or business visa is approximately USD $60 (GBP 47, RMB 435, GHS 880 – all figures are approximate and subject to exchange rate movements).
-Multi-entry and longer-duration visas are also available.
-Apply through a Ghanaian embassy in advance, or use the e-Visa system.
+Apply through a Ghanaian embassy in advance, or use the e-Visa system – our Ghana e-Visa fees guide (2026) has current fee information.
 Pack your Yellow Fever certificate with your travel documents – not in your checked luggage.
-Arriving at Kotoka International Airport during daytime hours tends to mean faster immigration processing and easier ground transport to your accommodation.
+Arriving at Accra International Airport during daytime hours tends to mean faster immigration processing and easier ground transport to your accommodation.

 Initial Setup (First 30 Days)

 Book short-term accommodation for your first two to four weeks – a serviced apartment or hotel in an established expat area gives you time to inspect longer-term rentals properly.
+Airbnb is a practical short-term option in Accra with a reasonable selection in expat neighborhoods.
 Get a local SIM card in Ghana (MTN or Telecel) on day one.
 Both operators offer prepaid data plans and home broadband packages.
 A working local number and internet connection are non-negotiable basics in Ghana for everything from calling a plumber to setting up mobile money.
 Confirm utilities at your permanent rental before signing – check the electricity meter (ECG prepaid) and water supply arrangements.

 Residency Registration